American Bulldog Johnson Type

 In breeding the Johnson type of the American Bulldog, John D. Johnson made use of West Champs High Hopes, which according to him was the only dog breed mixed with the original American Bulldog in creating the American Bulldog Johnson type.

 This type of American Bulldog are best for protection and guard, they love their owners and are very loyal.
 Despite their build and size, Bulldog Johnson is very strong, athletic and powerful.

-Today, there are two types of the American Bulldog; they are the Johnson American Bulldog and the Scott American Bulldog.
-The Johnson American Bulldog hast the largest body size.
+Today, there are two types of American Bulldog; they are the Johnson American Bulldog and the Scott American Bulldog.
+The Johnson American Bulldog has the largest body size.

 Below are the average body descriptions of the Johnson American Bulldog:

 - The bones of the Johnson American Bulldog is stronger

 Personality and Temperament of the Johnson American Bulldog

 The personality and temperament of the Johnson American Bulldog are very similar to that of the English Bulldog.
 They are regarded as lap dogs, but a huge one as such; thanks to their affectionate quality.

 American Bulldog Johnson type does great with children and they are not very hostile towards other dog breeds or other pets generally.
 They are loyal to their owners and families, and they are also confident and alert.